konnectors/libs/packages/cozy-jobs-cli/README.md

 ### `cozy-konnector-dev`

+- Provides `COZY_CREDENTIALS` to the locally running connector from `konnector-dev-config.json` (which is created if it does not exist)

+### `cozy-konnector-standalone`

-- Provides `COZY_CREDENTIALS` to the underlying process
+- Provides `COZY_CREDENTIALS` to the locally running connector from `konnector-dev-config.json` (which is created if it does not exist)
-- Creates automatically `konnector-dev-config.json` and `importedData.json`
+- Does not save the data in a real cozy but instead dumps the data to `importedData.json`

 You can use `COZY_URL` to connect to another cozy.
+The default one is `cozy.tools:8080`.